saverymax/selective_indexing/README.md

 If all goes well, you have now installed the Selective Indexing System (SIS).
 Congratulations!
 SIS has been added to PATH, and is executable from the command line.

-If you should for some strange reason want to uninstall the package, enter
+If you should, for some strange reason, want to uninstall the package, enter
 ```
 pip uninstall SIS
 ```